HAS THE UNION REFUSED TO STOP YOUR PAYROLL DEDUCTION?

 Insist on receiving:

-- An explanation of why
+- An explanation of why the union won’t cease dues deductions.

 If the union ignores your repeated attempts to contact union representatives and/or requests for any documentation, maintain a record of your repeated attempts.